lubino/node-npio/README.md

 You may also need to use `gpiomem: false` if you are running on an older Linux kernel which does not support the `gpiomem` module.

-rpio will throw an exception if you try to use one of the non-GPIO functions after already opening with `/dev/gpiomem`, as well as checking to see if you have the necessary permissions.
+npio will throw an exception if you try to use one of the non-GPIO functions after already opening with `/dev/gpiomem`, as well as checking to see if you have the necessary permissions.